momopusheen/momopusheen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Currently I'm a master student of **University of Science and Technology of China** (Sep.
 2022 - Jun.
-2025), advised by [S. Kevin Zhou](https://eetchen.github.io/) is my advisor.
+2025), advised by [S. Kevin Zhou](https://eetchen.github.io/).
 I am fortunate to be a member of [Medical Imaging, Robotics, Analytic Computing & Learning (MIRACLE) Lab](https://miracle.ustc.edu.cn/).
 Before this, I obtained my Bachelor's degree in Computer Science from **Hefei University of Technology** (Sep.
 2018 - Jun.
 2022).

 My long-term research goal is to develop vision-language systems that can *comprehend*, *reason*, and *envision* the physical world.